Movement Disorders Clinic

 - Speech problems

-What to Expect During Your Movement Disorder Clinic Appointment
+What to Expect During Your Movement Disorders Clinic Appointment

 We offer an initial diagnosis and treatment options at this visit.
 If you decide to start your child on medication, a nurse will provide educational materials about the medicine.
 Depending on the treatment plan, your child may return for follow-up care at one of our specialized clinics.